StingrayCZ/Reverse-Engineering/README.md

 # Reverse Engineering
 <p style="text-align:center;">
 During my work for MCAE Systems, s.r.o.
 I worked as Reverse Engineering Specialist.
 On this position I was responsible for reconstruction some damage or incomplete parts.
+This repository cotains some samples of my daily bread and butter.
 </p>

 Unfortunately these models and meshes are under the corporate authorship right.